MwangiKelvin1/Troubleshooting-EC2-IP-Changes-Static-vs-Dynamic-Addresses-in-AWS/README.md

  Bob cannot leave his instance on because it is very expensive for him to do so, and he requires this IP address to be set at a static IP address or else it breaks his other resources attached to it.

- I intend creating an instance in his environment and test it myself!
+ I intend creating an instance in this environment and test it myself!

+---

 ## Here is the procudere to do so

 Follow this steps below to complete the creation of an Amazon EC2 instance:

 After login in your AWS, navigate to your EC2 tab and click on the instances and select launch an instance.

 **Step 1: Choose an Amazon Machine Image (AMI):**

 ![alt text](<screenshots/Name  tags AMI instance type.png>)
     Select the first entry for *Amazon Linux 2 AMI (HVM)* (Optional) An AMI is a template that contains the OS and configuration of the EC2 instance.

 **Step 2: Choose an Instance Type:**

 Select *t3.micro* and navigate to the bottom of the window and click the button Next: Configure Instance Details

 **Step 3: Configure Instance Details:**
 ![alt text](<screenshots/Step 3 Configure Instance Details.png>)